The Ibanez AZ first launched in 2018 and I picked up one of the early production models – the AZ2402-TFF.

 One of the staples of the AZ line is the roasted maple neck.
 There are no alternatives here.
 It’s a one-piece maple neck or nothing.

 All models have the typical roasted neck treatment.
 Prestige models come with an additional treatment process called ‘S-Tech’ which is designed to further improve neck stability.

 This makes the neck darker.
 There are around 2 years between the production of each of my guitars.
 The newer AZ2204B-BK model has a much darker neck.
 I’ve played my original AZ a lot so this could be a contributing factor since it’s only an oiled neck.

-The neck shape is slated as an oval C with a fretboard of radius just shy of 17″.
+The neck shape is slated as an oval C with a fretboard of radius just over 12″.
 If you’ve played Ibanez necks before you’ll be used to the somewhat flat fretboard but the neck is quite a bit chunkier than a typical Ibanez ‘super wizard’ neck.
 That’s something I very much like about the AZ series.

 The majority of the range will come with an alder body, but some have other woods.
 There are a number of signature models available that come with somewhat more exotic woods (or less exotic in some cases).

 On the fretboard, we’ve got jumbo stainless steel frets.
 Some players may find them a bit too ‘zingy’ but they’ll have a lot of life in them.

 We’ve got a bone nut and a set of Gotoh locking tuners.

 Locking tuners work by having a pin that locks the string through it.
 Most locking tuners have a rotary control on the back so you can lock them in place as required.

 The locking tuners that come with the AZ are different.
 They are a work of genius but if you’re used to the more common style of locking tuners – they work differently.